aitrenches/sorat/docs/frontend-design.md

 ### Overview

-The SORAT platform features an advanced **interactive dashboard** that transforms complex port operations into an intuitive, map-based visual experience.
+The SRT platform features an advanced **interactive dashboard** that transforms complex port operations into an intuitive, map-based visual experience.
 The dashboard provides real-time visualization of trucks, containers, and cargo as they move along defined routes, passing through various checkpoints and clearance points throughout the port facility.

 ## 1. Core Design Principles